ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

 People that would be especially benefited by the full form of this project include individuals from marginalized groups, especially those with disabilities, mental illnesses, and the homeless, by enabling them to support themselves through a community and reducing barriers presented to them by discrimination, and by reducing the need for individuals’ dependence on the traditional monetary economy.

+An important basic principle of EITE is flexibility.
+It should allow the user do what they want in an elegant manner, without undue shenanigans, difficult workarounds, or unwanted assistance.
+It should accommodate various workflows, and be thoroughly customizable.
+Its default configuration should be simple and easy to use.

 ### Overview

 The computing environment will consist of the following components (subject to change):